estevezb/Savage-MN-GIS/content/pages/my-first-article.md

 **What is Python programming?**

-Python is a popular human-readable computer programming language.
+Python is a popular computer programming language.
 Python programming is the practice of developing programs that control computer software.

-Python has a large built-in library that includes methods for working with files, the Internet, and operating system interfaces.
-Its code structure or syntax and dynamic typing make it an excellent tool for rapid application development.

 The Python programming language is a *magic paint brush* 🎨.
 This site is a place to share and discuss digital creations made with Python, focusing on data analysis, geographic information systems, drones, and severe weather, specifically tornadoes.